 Average Annual Rainfall(mm) : 750

 About the farm

 Cresencio Izaguirre is one of the smallest producers in El Cedral area.
-His farm – Santa Maria is situated on the hillside of the mountain range in Santa Barbara and cultivates Pacas variety, akin to Bourbon.
+His farm – Santa Maria sits on the hillside of the mountain range in Santa Barbara and cultivates Pacas variety.

 This is a challenging area to process coffee cherries due to the closeness of the jungle and thus rains.
 Especially the drying process is demanding and needs to be precisely controlled.
 After harvesting the coffee cherries are then processed at the Moreno family’s wet mill and raised beds.
-By working together and sharing their facilities with their neighbors the Moreno family has helped elevate the El Cedral community to produce and prepare better quality coffee.
-The sometimes problematic climate conditions and altitudes play a vital part in making the coffees from this area particularly interesting.
+The Moreno family works together with their neighbors and share their facilities and knowledge thus helping the El Cedral community to produce and prepare better quality coffee.
+These sometimes problematic climate conditions and altitudes play a vital part in making the coffees from this area particularly interesting.
 They cup with flavor attributes not found anywhere else in Central America.